garciadelcastillo/ffmpeg-cheatsheet/README.md

 This will take an input video, and export all frames to a folder in the video's native fps.
 Please note that the folder must exist.

+Frames can be rescaled on the fly.
+This example will downsample to `1024` px width and scale the height proportionally:

+    ffmpeg -i input.mp4 -vf scale=1024:-1 frames/frame_%05d.png

 ### Video from frames

     ffmpeg -framerate 30 -i frame_%05d.png output.mp4